eranha/conjur-enchanter/README.md

 # conjur-enchanter

-A Java Swing interface to Conjur.
+A Java 11 Swing GUI to Conjur.
 By default the conjur-enchanter trusts all certificates.
 To override this behaviour run the application with `-Dignore.certs=false`